Atticus29/population-fragmentation/README.md

 ### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Note that unit testing has not yet been implemented in DraggleSimulator.

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Note that e2e testing has not yet been implemented in DraggleSimulator.

 ### Further help